We are pleased to announce that for the first time the program includes a scholarship sponsored by the Zonta Club of Toowoomba Area inc.

 - Be a resident of the Toowoomba Regional Council area or relocating to the region for study

-- Be planning to start study in an approved course within four months of the award date or already be studying in an approved training or university course (can be negotiated if the course doesn’t start until later)
+- Be planning to start study in an approved course within four months of the award date or already be studying in an approved training or university course

 - Commit to attend mentoring and peer support sessions for the duration of the scholarship (up to 12 months)